 Take advantage of the season with a frush hull of corn on the cobb.
 There are many recipes to use corn in and can easily freeze extra corn until ready to use.
 I just had to use this opportunity to make some creamed corn muffins.
 They are perfectly sized and you’ll want to make a bunch because they are just so creamy and savory.

 Alternatively, this recipe can also be made in a casserole dish for a corn casserole.
-I love this handheld option of these creamy corn off the cob muffins.
+I love this handheld option of this creamy corn off-the-cob muffins.

 - non-stick standard muffin pan (12)

 - immersion hand blender or regular blender

 - large glass bowl or pan

 - kitchen towel, dampened

 - paper towels

 There are a few different ways to remove kernels from a cob of corn.
 Always use a method you are most comfortable with, even if that means not using a sharp knife, but rather just your hands!